cr1901/AT2XT/README.md

 in the Rust version, the keyhandling Finite State Machine (FSM) returns immediately and I/O processing occurs in the main loop.
 In the C version the FSM _is_ the main loop, and I/O processing is embedded.

+### Minimum Supported Rust Version
+In theory, the Minimum Supported Rust Version is "the most recently nightly available from `rustup` that doesn't break CI".
+When CI breaks, I notice within a few days (and I've been meaning to set up a GHA to tell me when it breaks).

+In practice, I run `rustup update` every 6 weeks during the Thursday release, and have not run into problems using a 6 week old `nightly` compiler for AT2XT.

 ### Prerequisites
 This source requires the Rust nightly compiler for the foreseeable future due